 Among the ways to do that:

-Think big picture when you decide if the fees are worth it.
-For instance, consider your typical level of income before deciding what--or if--to spend on a reputation management service.
-A fee of $10,000 may not hurt as much if you’re up for a six-figure job, or have one you want to keep.
+$10,000 may not hurt as much if you’re up for a six-figure job or have one you want to keep.

 Do-It-Yourself Reputation Improvement

-- Think beyond LinkedIn and include Twitter, Pinterest, Blogspot, Facebook and others, spreading yourself around.
+- Think beyond LinkedIn.
+Include Twitter, Pinterest, Instagram, Tumblr, Facebook and others, spreading

-- In the profiles, focus most on defining who you are, professionally.
-(Bonus: you'll be more focused on what you want professionally in your next job interview, review, or meeting about a promotion.)
+on what you want professionally during your next job interview, review or meeting about a promotion.)

 - For more do-it-yourself tips, see CAC's Guide to LinkedIn and Building and Protecting Your Online Image.

-Whether you hire a professional or not, keep careful notes about conversations and other actions with your boss or interviewer that may be related to your online medical information.
+Whether or not you hire a professional to help manage your online reputation, keep careful notes about conversations and other actions with your boss or interviewer that may be related to your online medical information.

-For instance, if you posted medical information about your cancer and shortly after have a job offer not come through or a promotion canceled, recording that timeline might be valuable if you decide to talk with your boss, interviewer, HR person or an employment attorney about discrimination.
+For instance, if you posted medical information about your cancer, and shortly afterward, a job offer you were expecting doesn’t come through or a promotion is canceled, recording that on your timeline might be valuable if you decide to talk with your boss, interviewer, HR person or an employment attorney about discrimination.

-The do-it-yourself steps may be enough to resurrect your professional image online.
-If so, you can repeat the do-it-yourself measures in a few months, then decide if you can still go it alone or your need the pros.
+The do-it-yourself steps may be enough to reconstruct your professional image online.
+If so, you can repeat them measures in a few months, then decide if you can still go it alone or your need the pros.